 We offer the personal touch.
 We’re proud that our class sizes are small, and we enjoy a 15:1 student to faculty ratio.
 Our programs are designed in collaboration with academic and industry professionals to make sure what you learn is relevant and career-oriented.
 Whether you are a first-time student or you are seeking skills training for a second career, Mount Wachusett has resources beyond the classroom to support you.

-Sustainability: The Gardner campus generates virtually all of its own energy needs on-site and is nearly carbon neutral.
-With two wind turbines, biomass heating, and solar panels, we actually return excess energy to the power grid.
+- Sustainability: The Gardner campus generates most of its energy needs on-site with two wind turbines, biomass heating, and solar panels.
 We have won awards for our leadership in renewable energy and sustainability.

 - Civic engagement: Each year, our students complete about 100,000 hours of volunteer, community service, or internship time.
 These community partnerships and innovative programs, organized through the Brewer Center for Civic Learning and Community Engagement, promote positive social change and healthier, more vibrant communities.